Al Islah (United Arab Emirates): Ideology

 Al Islah has stated that it shares ideology with the Muslim Brotherhood in Egypt.
-Al Islah has attacked the UAE for the country’s religious tolerance and sanctioning of community churches that have been part of the UAE since prior to the formation of the state.
-They have also stated their strategic objective as to seize power and establish a religious government.
+Al Islah has attacked the UAE for the country's religious tolerance and sanctioning of community churches that have been part of the UAE since prior to the formation of the state.
 Since its formation, its members have promoted several measures limiting the rights of women, and sought to impose strict controls on social issues.
 Muslim Brotherhood member Tharwat Kherbawi said the Muslim Brotherhood finds the present UAE government to be an impediment, and the country itself to be a treasure and a crucial strategic and economic prize.

+However, by the time of the Arab Spring, Al Islah also supported turning the UAE into an Arab Republic, abolishing the Emirates and doing away with the aristocratic power structures of the state.
+The group supported universal suffrage for resident Arabs, and an empowered elected legislature.
+The group was one of the leading voices during the Arab Spring for political reform in the UAE.

 Structure

-Al Islah is a UAE-based organization that is affiliated with the Muslim Brotherhood in other countries.
-It has reportedly received $3.67 million in funding from a Muslim Brotherhood organization outside the UAE and coordinated activities with three Muslim Brotherhood organizations in other Arab countries.
+Al Islah was a UAE-based organization that is affiliated with the Muslim Brotherhood in other countries.
+It had reportedly received $3.67 million in funding from a Muslim Brotherhood organization outside the UAE and coordinated activities with three Muslim Brotherhood organizations in other Arab countries.
 Former Al Islah member, Ali Rashid Al Noaimi, the Vice Chancellor of United Arab Emirates University, said Al Islah, "get their orders from outside," and "they are not loyal to their country."